Circular Economy

 Rubber granules and powder are also to be found as flooring for playgrounds, as athletic tracks, as shock absorbing mats for schools and stables, as paving blocks or tiles for patios and swimming pool surrounds as well as roofing materials.

 One of the main uses of ELT granules is rubber infill of artificial turf for example in football fields.
-Human health assement of infill material has been carried out in the European Risk Assessment Study on Synthetic Turf Rubber Infill (ERASSTRI project), which concluded that there are no relevant health concerns derived from the use of the material in sports fields and even in work places related with the treatment of ELT.
-Peer Reviewed articles stemming from this study can be found at these links:
+Human health assessment of infill material has been carried out in the European Risk Assessment Study on Synthetic Turf Rubber Infill (ERASSTRI project), which concluded that there are no relevant health concerns derived from the use of the material in sports fields and even in work places related with the treatment of ELT.
+However, as of the October 2031, this application will be banned as a result of the implementation of the REACH restriction on microplastics.

 ELT-derived rubber powder for rubber modified asphalt